Jyothi-gitt/Portfolio/README.md

 # Portfolio
-My portfolio using CSS and HTML
+My portfolio using CSS and HTML.